 Probationary faculty are entitled to notice of nonreappointment as provided for in

-Section Two.
-Upon the recommendation of the ART Committee and the Vice President
+"Faculty Personnel Policies" Section.
+Upon the recommendation of the ART Committee and the Vice President for

-for Academic Affairs, faculty with prior full-time ranked teaching experience at an
+Academic Affairs, faculty with prior full-time ranked teaching experience at an institution

-institution of higher education may be granted, by the President, some years (normally
+of higher education may be granted, by the President, some years (normally up to three)

-up to three) toward the probationary period, even though the person’s total probationary
+toward the probationary period, even though the person’s total probationary period

-period in the academic profession is thereby extended beyond the normal maximum of
+in the academic profession is thereby extended beyond the normal maximum of seven

 - Continuous (Tenured)